Lennolium/swiftGuard/README.md

 >__Note:__ If you get a warning that the application is from an _unidentified developer_, you have to open
 >`System Preferences > Security & Privacy > Security` and click `Open Anyway`
 >to allow the application to run.
-Alternatively, you can right-click on the application icon and select `Open`.

 &nbsp;